Daaizo/Booke-DesktopShoppingApp/README.md

 # simple_app
-simple project for educational purposes using javafx with scenebuilder for app, local mysql database and jdbc for connection between them
+simple project for educational purposes using javafx with scenebuilder for app, oracle sql develper and oracle server to manage database

 The idea is to have desktop app that has :
 1. Loginning page